-And thanks to the digitalisation of private banking methods, it’s now possible for you to invest in ways that were once only available to the wealthy.
+Everyone can start to invest small amounts at almost any point.
+Thanks to the digitalisation of private banking methods, it’s now possible to invest in ways that were once only available to the wealthy.

-What are the best investment ideas for small investors?
+What are the best investment approaches for small investors?

 Saving money in your bank account and contributing to pension schemes is a great start.
-But think about it: Is the pension going to cover the lifestyle you’re aiming for in retirement?
+But consider this: Will the pension cover the lifestyle you’re aiming for in retirement?
 And how many millionaires got rich keeping their money in a bank account?

 What’s the best way to invest small amounts of money?

-The stock market is generally a good balance between risk and return – as long as you intend to hold onto your investment for at least 5 years.
-That’s because although the market moves up and down constantly, it has always moved in an upward direction in the long term.
+The stock market is generally a good balance between risk and return, even if you’re just investing small amounts – so long as you intend to hold onto your investment for at least five years.
+That’s because although the market can go up and down in the short run, the long term trend is upward.

-Sure, stock market investments are riskier than leaving your cash in a bank account, but they also offer a much higher potential return (historically 6% per year on average – including the big economic crisis such as 2008).
+Sure, stock market investments are riskier than leaving your cash in a bank account, but they also offer a much higher potential return (historically 6% per year on average – even including all the big downturns, such as the Global Financial Crisis in 2008).
+If your goal is to increase your wealth over time, the stock market is an excellent option for investing small amounts of money.

 Advantages of stock market investing for smaller investors